dimacodes/missed-connections-cli/NOTES.md

 1. Improve functionality to include:

-- launch function (uncensored version)
+- launch function (uncensored version):
 "Type view to launch in your browser"

 <!-- def launch_post